-The following table sets forth certain statistical information regarding the System for the five fiscal years ended June 30, 2003 and for the nine-month periods ended March 31, 2003 and 2004.
-For the fiscal years ended June 30, 2000 and thereafter, the information below reflects the inclusion of 507 MW of capacity provided pursuant to the EcoEléctrica contract.
-For fiscal year 2003 and for the nine-month periods ended March 31, 2003 and 2004, the information below reflects the inclusion of 454 MW of capacity provided pursuant to the AES-PR contract.
+The following table sets forth certain statistical information regarding the System for the five fiscal years ended June 30, 2004 and for the six-month periods ended December 31, 2003 and 2004.
+The information below reflects the inclusion of 507 MW of capacity provided pursuant to the EcoEléctrica contract since March 21, 2000, and of 454 MW of capacity provided pursuant to the AES-PR contract since November 29, 2002.